angular-schule/website-articles/blog/2024-11-mastering-effect-and-afterRenderEffect/README.md

 ```

 In our setup, an interval updates the `extraHeight` signal every 4 seconds.
-By updating the signal `extraHeight`, we create a "dirty" state that restarts the `afterRenderEffect()` phases, which checks and adjusts the height of the `<textarea>` as needed:
+By updating `extraHeight`, we create a "dirty" state that restarts the `afterRenderEffect()` phases, which checks and adjusts the height of the `<textarea>` as needed:

 **Explanation of the Phases**